TanStack/query/docs/react/guides/advanced-ssr.md

 function Posts() {
   // This useQuery could just as well happen in some deeper child to
+  // the <PostsRoute>, data will be available immediately either way
+  //
+  // Note that we are using useQuery here instead of useSuspenseQuery.
+  // Because this data has already been prefetched, there is no need to
+  // ever suspend in the component itself.
+If we forget or remove the
+  // prefetch, this will instead fetch the data on the client, while
-  // the <PostsRoute>, data will be available immediately either way const { data } = useQuery({ queryKey: ['posts'], queryFn: getPosts })
+  // using useSuspenseQuery would have had worse side effects. const { data } = useQuery({ queryKey: ['posts'], queryFn: getPosts })

   // This query was not prefetched on the server and will not start